ConsumerDataStandardsAustralia/infosec/slate/source/index.html.md

 Only a `response_type` (see [section 3](https://openid.net/specs/openid-connect-core-1_0.html#Authentication) of **[OIDC]**) of `code id_token` SHALL be allowed.

-Request Object references SHALL not be support and therefore the `request_uri` parameter SHALL NOT be supported.
+The `request_uri` parameter SHALL NOT be supported.

 <a id="ciba-flow"></a>
 ## 4.2.
 Client-Initiated Backchannel Authentication (CIBA)